0x00Jeff/0x00Jeff.github.io/_posts/2022-02-18-dynamically-extracting-the-encryption-key-from-a-simple-ransomware.md

 where `rsi` is pointing to the DLl EntryPoint

-now if we `nop`ed out those instructions the dll entry won't be called, but that would happen for *every* dll that is being loaded which would cause the program to crash when using function from newly loaded dlls
+now if we `nop`ed out those instructions the dll entry won't be called, but that would happen for *every* dll that is being loaded which would cause the program to crash when trying to call functions from newly loaded dlls

-so I tried hooking `ntdll.LdrpLoadDll` since it's the last exported function that gets the dll name. so my method was
+so I tried hooking `ntdll.LdrLoadDll` since it's the last exported function that gets the dll name. so my method was

-	- intercept dlls being loaded
+	- intercept the dlls being loaded
 	- if the dll name matches out target dll patch `ntdll.LdrpCallInitRoutine` so it doesn't call the entry point
 	- unpatch `ntdll.LdrpCallInitRoutine` so every other dll loads just fine

-also the way I found where `ntdll.LdrpCallInitRoutine` is in memory for now, since it's not exported was the following, in my ntdll at least, the said function existed exactly 274 bytes after `RtlActivateActivationContextUnsafeFast` (a random function located right before the one I'm searching for), so I used `GetProcAddress` on the said function then calculated the address from there
+also the way I found where `ntdll.LdrpCallInitRoutine` is in memory for now, since it's not exported, was the following, in my ntdll at least, the said function existed exactly 274 bytes after `RtlActivateActivationContextUnsafeFast` (a random function located right before the one I'm searching for), so I used `GetProcAddress` on the said function then calculated the address from there

 so basically something like this